-Stephen Johnson is a St. Louis-based writer whose work has been published by outlets including PBS Digital Studios, HuffPost, MSN, U.S. News & World Report, Eleven Magazine and The Missourian.
+Stephen Johnson is the Associate Editor of Big Think.
+A long-time contributor to Big Think, he is a St. Louis-based writer and editor whose work has been featured in U.S. News & World Report, PBS Digital Studios, MSN, Eleven Magazine, and The Missourian.

 A thief left her phone at the scene.
 The victim took over her social media, sparking a wild internet-sleuthing saga